AaronCiuffo245484/coder_ai_setup/README.md

 - Working access to the [BUas Coder.ai environment](http://coder.ai.buas.nl)
   - Authenticate with your student github account
   - Request a password from Dean vA
-- [`setup.sh`](./setup.sh): Script for initializing the environment (right click the link to download)
+- [`setup.sh`](https://raw.githubusercontent.com/AaronCiuffo245484/coder_ai_setup/main/setup.sh): Script for initializing the environment (right click the link to download)
-- [`packages.txt`](./packages.txt): Debian packages required for setting up the environment (right click the link to download)
+- [`packages.txt`](https://raw.githubusercontent.com/AaronCiuffo245484/coder_ai_setup/main/packages.txt): Debian packages required for setting up the environment (right click the link to download)
   - Optional: Edit this to add or remove packages as needed prior to uploading
+  - A working and active connection to the BUas VPN for off-campus access.

 ## Initial Setup

 This step assumes that you have working access to the [BUas Coder.ai environment](http://coder.ai.buas.nl).

+**Note: you must have an active BUas VPN connection established or connected to the BUas network.**

 From landing page do the following: